In: computers, software.

 I still don’t “know Lisp”, but now I’m very excited about it and open to learn.
 Before I met the guy, I was: “Ugh, Lisp!
 Too many crappy parenthesis!”

-I don’t even know how to put into words, why… Maybe his immense passion to build things that are both nice and useful.
+I don’t even know how to put into words, why… Maybe his immense passion to build things that are both pretty and useful.

 Maybe the way he and his friend are living on a boat, the sustainable living and eating, the whole idea of simplifying things, the idea of permanent tools running on tiny machines, the big community that is orbiting around these ideas in Merveilles